tristan-rech/Applying-CV-and-ML-to-Measuring-Algal-Diversity/README.md

-# **Applying-Computer-Vision-to-Measuring-Algal-Diversity**
+# **Applying Computer Vision and Machine Learning to Measuring Algal Diversity**
 **Tristan Pedro**

 ## Project Summary

-This project leverages FlowCam technology to automate the classification of algal cells in laboratory cultures, aiming to enhance the understanding of algal diversity.
-Utilizing both the high-resolution images and the detailed data provided by FlowCam, the project involves preprocessing these images to isolate individual cells and filter out empty or irrelevant data.
-A significant part of this preprocessing includes grouping images based on their features and selecting the most representative image for each grouping.
-This approach ensures the dataset is optimally prepared for the machine learning phase.
-The core objective is to develop a machine learning model that can accurately classify different algal species or groups, thereby streamlining the cell counting process and reducing manual labor.
-This approach not only promises to improve the efficiency and accuracy of algal analysis but also provides deeper insights into the diversity and characteristics of algae in various cultures.
+In collaboration with a Master's student specializing in Aquatic Resources from the [Department of Biology](https://www.bio.txst.edu/) at Texas State University (TXST), I received a pivotal dataset obtained through [FlowCam](https://www.fluidimaging.com/) technology.
+This dataset, crucial to their research on the ["Photobiological Process for Reverse Osmosis Brine Treatment and Minimization"](https://ikehata.wp.txstate.edu/research/232-2/), originates from the [Ikehata Lab](https://ikehata.wp.txstate.edu/research/) within the [Civil Engineering Department](https://www.engineering.txst.edu/programs/civil.html) at TXST.
+By integrating this meticulously collected data into my analysis, I aim to create an interdiscipliary approach to studying algal diversity.

+Leveraging this dataset, my role involves the application of advanced computer vision techniques to sift through, filter, and interpret the intricate patterns present within the algal cells.
+The objective is to develop a robust machine learning model that not only simplifies the process of cell counting but also enriches our understanding of algal diversity.
+This collaborative effort underscores our dedication to harnessing the potential of environmental science and technology, aiming for breakthroughs that enhance both efficiency and accuracy in algal cell classification.

 ## Guest Lecture Presentation